Health Information Management HIM.S.AAS

 Career Opportunities

-Employment prospects are excellent throughout the nation.
-HIM graduates work in hospitals, clinics, ambulatory care centers, skilled nursing facilities, rehabilitation centers, long term care facilities, mental health care and psychiatric facilities, home health care agencies, hospice facilities, physician offices, insurance companies, law firms, colleges and universities, state and federal agencies, consulting firms, medical research institutions and companies that market health information products and services.
+Employment prospects continue to be excellent throughout the nation.
+HIM graduates work in hospitals, clinics, ambulatory care centers, skilled nursing facilities, rehabilitation centers, long term care facilities, mental healthcare and psychiatric facilities, home healthcare agencies, hospice facilities, physician offices, managed healthcare plans, insurance companies, law firms, colleges and universities, state and federal agencies, consulting firms, medical research institutions, and companies that market health information products and services.

 Transferability